 - 640x480 sensor = 307,200 pixels

 - Human detection range of 800 meters

-If you are looking to get your first thermal rifle scope that has many of the latest features or simply want one for short to medium range shooting and don’t want to spend a lot of money the ATN 640 HD is a great buy.
+If you want to get your first thermal rifle scope with many of the latest features or want one for short to medium-range shooting and don’t want to spend a lot of money, the ATN 640 HD is a great buy.